 Work Permits in Guernsey are issued by the Guernsey Border Agency.
 More information can be found by clicking here.

 Employee Tax and Social Security

-It is the employer’s responsibility to deduct tax from employees and pay this to the Income Tax Office.
+It is the employer’s responsibility to deduct tax from employees and pay this to the Revenue Service office.
 This is done through the ETI (Employees Tax Instalment) Scheme, equivalent to ‘Pay as you earn’ in other jurisdictions.
 Throughout each quarter, tax should be deducted from employees in accordance with the individual’s coding notice, on each payday.

-New employers should contact the ETI Department at the Income Tax Office and they will provide the necessary documents, which will explain how to calculate and deduct tax when paying wages.
+New employers should contact the ETI Department at the Revenue Service office and they will provide the necessary documents, which will explain how to calculate and deduct tax when paying wages.